-Except where otherwise stated below, matters less than \$166,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
+Except where otherwise stated below, matters less than \$157,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
 This amount is not necessarily indicative of amounts that would require adjustment to or disclosure in the financial statements.

-- 20. Except as listed in Appendix A, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 21.
-GWA has no plans or intentions that may affect the carrying value or classification of assets and liabilities.

-- 22. The following, to the extent applicable, have been appropriately identified, properly recorded, and disclosed in the financial statements: - a.
+- 20. There are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 21.
+GWA has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 22.
+The following, to the extent applicable, have been appropriately identified, properly recorded, and disclosed in the financial statements: - a.
 Related party transactions and associated amounts receivable or payable, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral).

-GWA receives electrical and administrative services from Guam Power Authority (GPA), a component unit of the Government of Guam also governed by the CCU.
-Electricity purchases from GPA for the years ended September 30, 2010 and 2009 were \$14,344,013 and \$14,971,119, respectively, and GWA was also charged \$488,918 and \$337,716, respectively, for administrative services provided by GPA.
-Outstanding payables for power purchases, administrative expenses and cost reimbursements owed by GWA to GPA amounted to \$1,033,794 and \$2,784,039 as of September 30, 2010 and 2009, respectively.
-In addition, GWA has long-term debt of \$1,237,496 and \$3,998,968 due to GPA at September 30, 2010 and 2009, respectively.
+GWA receives electrical and administrative services from Guam Power Authority (GPA), a component unit of GovGuam also governed by the CCU.
+Electricity purchases from GPA for the years ended September 30, 2011 and 2010 were \$15,191,769 and \$14,344,013, respectively, and GWA was also charged \$358,137 and \$488,918, respectively, for administrative services provided by GPA.
+Outstanding payables for power purchases, administrative expenses and cost reimbursements owed by GWA to GPA amounted to \$1,701,278 and \$1,033,794 as of September 30, 2011 and 2010, respectively.
+In addition, GWA has long-term debt of \$0 and \$1,237,496 due to GPA at September 30, 2011 and 2010, respectively.

 - b.
-Guarantees, whether written or oral, under which GWA is contingently liable. - 23.
+Guarantees, , in accordance with ASC 460 Guarantees (formerly FASB Interpretation No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others). - c.
+Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements. - d.
+Financial instruments with significant individual or group concentration of credit risk. - 23.
 In preparing the financial statements in conformity with GAAP, management uses estimates.
 All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.
 It is at least reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events. - b.
 The effect of the change would be material to the financial statements. - 24.
 Risks associated with concentrations, based on information known to management, that meet all of the following criteria have been disclosed in the financial statements: - a.
-The concentration exists at the date of the financial statements.

-b.
-The concentration makes the enterprise vulnerable to the risk of a near-term severe impact.
+The concentration exists at the date of the financial statements. - b.
+The concentration makes the enterprise vulnerable to the risk of a near-term severe impact. - c.

-c.
 It is at least reasonably possible that the events that could cause the severe impact will occur in the near term.